 - Add the cream of tartar and sugar, and whip until stiff peaks

-- Gently fold the whipped egg whites into the egg yolk mixture until no streaks of egg white remain
+- Gently fold ⅓rd of the meringue into the egg yolk mixture

 - Heat a frying pan on low heat and scoop two-thirds of the batter into two large mounds in the pan